bertkdowns/pyomo-replace/paper/paper.md

 To have a square model, you must have the same number of unknowns, or unfixed variables, as equations, i.e $n_{\text{degrees\ of\ freedom}} = 0$.

 Traditional model libraries such as IDAES provide the equations, and then all that is required is to specify enough variables that the number of variables equals the number of unknowns.
 This can be done by repeatedly fixing variables in a part of a model that is not already over-defined^[i.e You must fix variables that are part of a Dulmage-Mendelson underconstrained set.], until the model is fully defined.
-Incorrect degrees of freedom has been identified as a common source of errors in equation oriented models, and checking the degrees of freedom is the first recommended step to diagnose problems [@lee2024model].
+Incorrect degrees of freedom has been identified as a common source of errors in equation-oriented models, and checking the degrees of freedom is the first recommended step to diagnose problems [@lee2024model].
 Newer analysis methods, such as Dulmage-Mendelson Decomposition do make this simpler, but it is still an iterative process.

 Using a Variable Replacement approach, a set of state variables would be already defined by the model library, so the user would not need to square the model.
 There are zero degrees of freedom *by definition*.
 If a problem requires a variable to be fixed that is not a state variable, an appropriate^[i.e A state variable that would be part of the Dulmage-Mendelson overconstrained set if the other variable was fixed and nothing was unfixed] state variable must be unfixed too.
 As we add a degree of fredom every time we remove a degree of freedom, they 'cancel out' guaranteeing that we will continue to have a square model.
-This eliminates an entire class of errors with practical application of equation oriented models.
+This eliminates an entire class of errors with practical application of equation-oriented models.

 ## Simplified Initialisation <!--and Scaling -->